nim-works/nimskull/doc/intern.rst

 Runtimes
 ========

-Nim has two different runtimes, the "old runtime" and the "new runtime".
-The old runtime supports the old GCs (markAndSweep, refc, Boehm), the new runtime supports ARC/ORC.
+|NimSkull| has two different runtimes, the "old runtime" and the "new runtime".
+The old
+runtime supports the old GCs (markAndSweep, refc, Boehm), the new runtime supports ARC/ORC.
 The new runtime is active `when defined(nimV2)`.